-Dear <<first name>> <<middle name>> <<last name>> <<suffix>>,
+Dear <<first name>> <<middle name>> <<last name>> <<suffix>>:

-At Gulf Coast State College, we understand the importance of protecting and securing the personal information that we maintain.
-I am writing to inform you of an incident that may have involved some of your information.
+At Volunteers of America Chesapeake & Carolinas ("VOACC"), we understand the importance of securing the personal information we maintain.
+We are writing to inform you of an incident that may have involved some of your information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.

-We have conducted an investigation involving unauthorized access to several of our employees' email accounts.
-Upon first learning of the unauthorized access, we immediately took steps to secure the employees' email accounts and began an investigation.
-The investigation determined that an unauthorized person had access to the contents of the employees' accounts at various times between March 31, 2020 and June 3, 2020.

-The investigation did not determine whether the unauthorized individual viewed or acquired any contents in the accounts; however, we are not able to rule out that possibility.
-We searched the contents of the accounts to identify documents containing personal information that may have been viewed or acquired and on August 12, 2020 we determined that an email or attachment contained your personal information, including your < be text 1(ImpactedData)>>.
+We conducted an investigation involving unauthorized access to a small number of VOACC employees' email accounts.
+Upon learning of the unauthorized access, we secured the employees' email accounts and investigated the nature and scope of the incident.
+A cybersecurity forensics firm was engaged to assist.
+The investigation determined that an unauthorized person had access to the contents of the employees' accounts at times between July 6, 2020 and October 7, 2020.
+The investigation could not determine whether the unauthorized individual viewed or accessed any of the emails or attachments in the accounts; however, we were not able to rule out that possibility.
+We searched the contents of the accounts to identify documents containing personal information.
+On February 1, 2021, we determined that an email or attachment contained in the accounts contained your personal information, including your < b2b_text_1(ImpactedData)>>>.

-Although we have no indication your information was viewed or acquired, and we have no indication that your information has been misused, we encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
-As an added precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+Although we cannot confirm your information was viewed, and we have no indication that your information has been misused, we wanted to inform you of this incident.
+As always, it is a good idea to your review all of your financial account statements for any unauthorized activity and, if you determine that such unauthorized activity occurred, notify your financial institution immediately.
+As an added precaution, we have also secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
-For more information on identity theft prevention and Kroll Identity Monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website: